0xC4/focused-view/README.md

-# MRI resampling in multi-center prostate MRI radiomics
+# Focused-view CTA for selective visualization of stroke related arteries
-This repository contains the experimental code and analysis scripts used for the study "The Effect of Image Resampling on the Performance of Radiomics-Based Artificial Intelligence in Multicenter Prostate MRI".
+This repository contains the experimental code and analysis scripts used for the study "Focused view CT angiography for selective visualization of stroke related arteries: technical feasibility".
 ```
 @article{roest2023focused,
   title={Focused view CT angiography for selective visualization of stroke related arteries: technical feasibility},